ajhalili2006/RecapTime-TelegramBot/README.md

 ### Remixing Code

-You can configure your code whether you want, but don't forget to read the comments in `telegram-bot.py` and follow environmental variables template in the `.env.sample`
+You can configure your code whether you want, but don't forget to read the comments in `telegram-bot.py` file and follow environmental variables template in the `.env.sample` file.